VedPanse/Cognitio/README.md

 - **Gson** for JSON handling
 - **Apache PDFBox** for PDF text extraction
 - **Apache POI** for DOCX text extraction
-- **ImageIO** for handling image resources

----

-## Architecture

-The app follows the **Model-View-ViewModel (MVVM)** architecture, ensuring separation of concerns and scalability.

-- **Model**: Handles data and API requests (e.g., quiz data, document processing).
-- **View**: The UI layer, built with Jetpack Compose, displays quiz content and results.
-- **ViewModel**: Manages app logic, including generating quizzes and processing results.

----

-## Contributing

-If you want to contribute to this project, feel free to fork it and submit pull requests.
-Make sure to follow the guidelines below:

-1. Ensure all code is well-documented.
-2. Maintain the code style used in the repository.
-3. Add tests to cover any new features or bug fixes.

 ---